Man checking on commotion outside home shot and killed

 Police have identified the victim as 50-year-old Sean Spencer.

+"Oh my God.
+His grandchildren are going to miss him," said Ann Spencer, wife of the victim.
+"He was a good pop-pop."

-It happened just before 3 a.m.
-Wednesday on the 800 block of West 5th Street.
+It was just before 3 a.m. when one of Spencer's adult children was leaving for work and was confronted by a man with a gun outside of their home on the 800 block of West 5th Street.

+A struggle ensued and Sean heard the commotion and ran outside to help his son, but as his son dashed back into the home the gunman opened fire.

+Spencer was hit and critically wounded.
+He died a short time later at the hospital.

 The victim's wife says their son was leaving for work when he was confronted by someone outside.